Skip to main content

 1. You might want to make, prepare and set up the mystery boxes before the session, so no one gets a peek at the mystery items.

-2. Cut a hole in one side of a small box.
+2. Cut a hole in one side of a small box, such as shoeboxes.
 Make sure it’s big enough for a hand to go through, but not too big that people can see in.
-Shoeboxes are a good size.
 You could use square tissue boxes, which have a handy hole already in.
 You could also use bags for people to delve into.

-3. You could attach some material over the hole to stop people seeing, but make sure it’s lightweight enough that it moves for people to put their hand in.
+3. Attach some material over the hole to stop people seeing, but make sure it’s lightweight enough that it moves for people to put their hand in.
 Kitchen roll, tissue or newspaper works well.
 You could attach it using staples or strong tape.
 If you’re stapling, make sure you don’t end up with any sharp bits that people could scrape their hands on.

-4. To take your boxes to an extra level, you could decorate them or wrap for the event, such as in Halloween wrapping paper.
+4. To take your boxes to an extra level, you could decorate them or wrap for the event, such as in a themed wrapping paper.

 5. Place the mystery items inside the boxes.
 For any damp items, you’ll probably want to pop these on a plate or in a bowl, or in a plastic bag, so you don’t end up with a soggy box.
 You should wait until right before the activity to put any food items in the boxes.
 You don’t want them sitting out for a long time and growing bacteria.